HITS-AIN/GPCC.jl/README.md

 We discard the lines of code inspecting the size and type of the variables.

 ```
+using GPCCData

-@everywhere using GPCC, GPCCVirialDatasets  # ⚠ @everywhere makes packages available to all workers ⚠
+@everywhere using GPCC  # ⚠ @everywhere makes packages available to all workers ⚠

 # Following packages need to be independently installed.
 # ProgressMeter provides a progress bar while the user waits and Suppressor surpresses output to the terminal